 - Demonstrate an understanding of the ways psychology is applied in the realms of work, personal life, education and other real-world situations.

-- Demonstrate understanding of the career choices open to psychology students and of how to plan individual career goals.
+- Demonstrate understanding of the career choices open to psychology students.

 Program Entry Requirements: